 Channels for student feedback are maintained and developed at the programme-level, being led by the Programme Coordinator, with the support of the Faculty Dean.
 At the Faculty level, the Faculty Dialog is a forum where student representatives can raise their problems and concerns.
 At the Programme level, students are encouraged to talk to their Year Tutors to discuss their personal as well as academic problems, which will be directed to the Student Advisor of the Programme's Student Affairs and Development Task Group.
 The Programme Coordinator may try to solve internal problems with the assistance of the Programme Team.
-If beyond the jurisdiction of the Programme level, problems will be directed to the University level.
+If beyond the jurisdiction of the Programme level, problems will be directed to the Jurisdiction of the Faculty level, the problems will be directed to the University level.
 The Faculty provides counsellors for students who want to resolve their problems further.